 Many of us enter romantic relationships hoping that they will last forever.
 Therefore when a decision is made to move on, we feel that we have failed in the relationship.
-Yet the failure is in living up to our own expectations, rather than anything to do with the relationship itself.
+Yet the failure is in living up to our relationship expectations, rather the relationship itself.

 Here are some questions to ask yourself, to find out what you really expect from relationships.
 You can then decide if (a) these are reasonable expectations, (b) your partner has the same beliefs and expectations, and (c) do you want to drop any of these expectations.

 I’ve framed it as a fun, totally unscientific but rather revealing quiz that you can answer easily.
 Just add up the value of your answers.
 For example, if you picked option (2) as your answer, that’s two points.

 1. How long should a relationship last before you consider it ‘successful’? (expectations of longevity)

 (3) Till death

 2. Which endings would classify a relationship as ‘failed’? (expectations of control)

 (0) If it was my unilateral decision to end it